Spellbound (2011 film): Plot

 Jo-goo, a street magician (Lee Min-ki), notices a miserable looking girl, Yeo-ri (Son Ye-jin), in the audience during one of his performances, and she winds up being the inspiration for his “Horror magic show.”
 The show becomes a runaway success almost overnight and Jo-goo in turn, is now a successful stage magician with a model girlfriend.
 Yeo-ri works for Jo-goo, playing the specter in his show.
 Forward to almost a year later, the darkness inside her, something her colleagues sense, keeps her from truly connecting with them.
 When Jo-goo's attempts to include Yeo-ri in a staff dinner finally succeeds, hilarious disaster ensues when she ends up blindingly drunk.
 Jo-goo calls Yeo-ri the next morning to sort things out, but when the phone disconnects with a weird sound, he decides to drop by her place for a visit instead.
-There, Jo-goo meets and engages in a game of hide-and-seek with a ghost child, which then scares the bejesus out of him later that night.
+There, Jo-goo meets and engages in a game of hide-and-seek with a ghost child, which then scares him later that night.
 As the two of them spend more time together, developing a fast friendship, Yeo-ri confesses the long story behind her gray, wan face.

 Yeo-ri has acquired an 'unwanted' ability to see the dead ever since she survived a high school automobile accident.
 She not only sees dead people, but these 'dead people' also appear in her life on a regular basis.
 In particular, the vengeful ghost of her best friend Joo-hee, who died during that automobile incident, follows her everywhere scaring people around her relentlessly.
 Yeo-ri eventually ends up leading a solitary life, even her family has fled the country and left her behind.
 She sleeps in a tent in her living room, speaks to a friend sometimes and only through the phone, resigning herself to the idea that her solitary life is best in the grand scheme of things.

 During the course of Jo-goo's failed attempts to find his lonely friend Yeo-ri a boyfriend, the pair start to develop feelings for each other.
 And though Jo-goo is sometimes scared witless himself, he loves Yeo-ri enough to overcome his fear.
 Joo-hee, consumed by jealousy, becomes a threat during the show, prompting Yeo-ri to head off to join her family in order to protect Jo-goo from herself and the ghost.
 Is getting away going to be that easy, or does Joo-hee have more tricks up her sleeves?